 Teaching urban youth to become men in partnership with law enforcement through the principles of Leadership, Character, Integrity, Service, and Responsibility.
-On May 13 to 15, 2016, twenty three of Baltimore's youth and ten police officers came together to address community change - away from their city environment - to learn from one another in the mountains of Pennsylvania.
-The weekend kicked off a four year commitment to embrace these values.
+On this year 2 of the Summit Baltimore youth again with Baltimore police officers came together to address community change - away from their city environment - to learn from one another in the mountains of Pennsylvania.
+The weekend resumed a four year commitment to embrace these values.
 Lives were impacted.
 Relationships were built.
-Solutions for longterm community health were set in motion!
+Solutions for long-term community health were set in motion!
 Please enjoy the video below and be inspired!

 Why The Summit

 Perhaps the greatest domestic tension in America is that which exists between the urban teen males and law enforcement.
 Friction between these two factions has erupted in violence, protests, outrage, misunderstanding, abuse, anger, and even death.
 The Summit creatively addresses this emotional hotbed by bringing these two entities together in a remote outdoors environment.
 The program emphasizes two outcomes.
 The first emphasis is to empower each individual participant to become the best version of themselves that they can possibly be.
 This is accomplished by high-powered and engaging training by leading national youth communicators, using proven principles of leadership and learning.
 The second is to form teams composed of combinations of these two groups who will work together to reach a common goal in the spirit of sportsmanship, service, and recreation.
 In each successive year of the program, principles already learned will be reinforced and strategically built upon.
 The program will run four consecutive years with the student entering the process as a ninth grader and completing the final phase, Phase IV, his senior year.

 - During the first two years the curriculum will focus on principles of personal development.

 - In years three and four the curriculum will focus on community impact and the pursuit of purpose.